 Madd refers to the elongation of vowel sounds in Arabic, crucial for Quranic recitation.
-It includes Madd Asli (natural) and Madd Far’i (secondary), which further divides into categories like Madd Lazim, Madd Jaiz, Madd Mutasil, and Madd Muntasir, each with specific rules for proper pronunciation.
+It includes Madd Asli (natural) and Madd Far’i (secondary), which are further divided into categories like Madd Lazim, Madd Jaiz, Madd Mutasil, and Madd Muntasir, each with specific rules for proper pronunciation.

 Table of Contents